Precipicee/Group10-Agile-Web-Development/README.md

 ---

+## Running the Unit and System Tests

+[@zachary insert unit tests here]

+To run the system tests:
+- You must have Google Chrome installed (version 124 or higher for compatibility with Selenium 4.32.0)
+- Run the following commands:

+`source venv/bin/activate`

+`python -m unittest test/systemtest.py`

 ## Tutorial of the Website

 After getting the server to run and reaching the homepage on `http://127.0.0.1:5000`, you will be greeted with the `Home` page.